 In addition, plenty of companies that have been providing music to shop and dine by for years have made Sonos-friendly versions of their services.
 Rockbot, Mood Media, and Soundtrack have simple, subscription-based app services, too.

 Sonos hardware for commercial installations

-The Sonos CONNECT (which has been replaced by the Sonos Port) is a terrific music source for commercial audio installations.
+The Sonos Port is a terrific music source for commercial audio installations.
 Sonos powered speakers are designed for residential use.
 We don't recommend them for commercial applications.

 To learn more, please read our introduction to commercial audio systems.